Robert Rector

 Robert E. Rector is a research fellow at The Heritage Foundation focused on poverty issues.
-Rector has written over 300 reports, articles, and commentaries on public policy and has testified before Congress more than 40 times.
+Rector has written more than 300 reports, articles, and commentaries on public policy and has testified before Congress more than 40 times.
 His writings include the book America's Failed $5.4 Trillion War on Poverty.

 Education

-Rector received an undergraduate degree from The College of William & Mary and a masters in political science from Johns Hopkins University.
+Rector received an undergraduate degree from The College of William & Mary and a master's in political science from Johns Hopkins University.

 Career

 Rector has worked for The Heritage Foundation since 1984.
-He is the editor of the 1987 book, Steering the Elephant: How Washington Works, and the co-author of the 1995 book, America's Failed $5.4 Trillion War on Poverty.
+He is the editor of the 1987 book Steering the Elephant: How Washington Works, and the co-author of the 1995 book America's Failed $5.4 Trillion War on Poverty.

 Rector has been a management analyst for the United States Office of Personnel Management and a legislative assistant in the Virginia House of Delegates.
 From 2001 to 2002, he served as a commissioner of the Millennial Housing Commission.